SrilalithaN/E-commerce-backend/README.md

 ## Assets

-- The following is the link to delpoyed code in github - https://github.com/SrilalithaN/E-commerce-backend
+- The following is the link to deployed code in github - https://github.com/SrilalithaN/E-commerce-backend